Steveorevo/developer.playcanvas.com/content/en/user-manual/xr/optimizing-webxr.md

 Overdraw refers to how many pixels are overwritten by drawing geometry that is obscured by other geometry closer to the camera.
 Too much overdraw shows that you are wasting GPU processing trying to draw pixels that are not visible.

-Using an extension like [WebGL Insight][2] can help you visualize overdraw
+Using an extension like [WebGL Insight][2] can help you visualize overdraw.

 ### Garbage collection stalls

 Web browsers feature automatic garbage collection of unused Javascript objects.
 The PlayCanvas engine is designed to minimize runtime allocations and you should try to do the same in your code.
-Pre-allocate vectors and other objects and re-use them so that there are not lots of objects created and discarded every frame.
+Pre-allocate vectors and other objects and re-use them so that there are not a lot of objects created and discarded every frame.

 ### Profiling Tools